tubspaulkeller/Conversational-AI-Agent-For-English-Learning/README.md

     rasa train --domain domains
     ```

-2. Next, insert the NGROK URL into the file `/Conversational-AI-Agent-For-English-Learning/credentials_dev.yml` in the format: `"NGROK-URL/webhooks/slack/webhook"` for the `webhook_url`.
+2. Next, insert the NGROK URL into your Slack-Bot-Account in the format: `"NGROK-URL/webhooks/slack/webhook"` for the `webhook_url`.

 Afterward, execute the following commands: